Tracing Generative AI in Digital Art: A Longitudinal Study of Chinese Painters' Attitudes, Practices, and Identity Negotiation: QUANTITATIVE FINDINGS

 \subsection{Professional Status and Attitudinal Differences}

-As shown in Figures~\ref{fig:attitudes_positive}–\ref{fig:quant_professional_vs_nonprofessional}, professional painters and hobbyists exhibited systematic differences in their attitudes toward generative AI.
-Overall, professionals reported higher acceptance and more positive trajectories over time, while hobbyists showed more modest improvements.
+As shown in Figures~\ref{fig:attitudes_positive}–\ref{fig:quant_professional_vs_nonprofessional}, professional digital painters and hobbyists exhibited systematic differences in their attitudes toward generative AI.
+Overall, professionals showed higher acceptance levels and more positive trajectories over time, while hobbyists demonstrated more moderate improvements.

+To facilitate a consistent comparison between groups, Figures~\ref{fig:attitudes_positive}–\ref{fig:quant_professional_vs_nonprofessional} visualize a subset of participants ($N=8$) selected based on longitudinal completeness and stable professional status.
+Participants with incomplete data due to attrition (e.g., P3, P17) or changes in professional identity (e.g., P10) were excluded.
+The final sample includes individuals who maintained consistent roles and provided complete data across all five waves (Professionals: P1, P2, P6, P11, P15; Non-professionals: P4, P12, P13).
+While limited in size, this subset enables a clearer descriptive comparison between participants embedded in professional production contexts and those engaging in creative work as a personal pursuit.

-Across the nine positively scored dimensions (Figure~\ref{fig:attitudes_positive}), professionals consistently outperformed hobbyists from 2021 to 2025, with the gap widening in later years.
-For example, on \textit{Overall attitude}, professionals reached an average score close to 8 by 2025, compared to around 6 among hobbyists.
-Similar patterns appeared in \textit{Inspiration creation} and \textit{Willingness to learn}, where professionals demonstrated stronger recognition and engagement.
+Across the nine positively scored dimensions (Figure~\ref{fig:attitudes_positive}), professional painters consistently reported higher ratings than hobbyists from 2021 to 2025, with the gap becoming more visible in later years.
+For example, on Q12 (overall assessment of applying generative AI to creative work), professionals reached an average score close to 8 by 2025, compared to around 6 among hobbyists.
+Similar patterns were observed in Q5 (AI as a source of inspiration) and Q6 (willingness to learn to use AI effectively), where professionals showed stronger and more sustained engagement.

-Conversely, on the three negatively scored dimensions (Figure~\ref{fig:attitudes_negative}), professionals generally scored lower than hobbyists, suggesting that they perceived less threat from AI.
-For instance, by 2025 the mean score for \textit{Industry threat} was about 2.5 among professionals, compared to nearly 4 among hobbyists.
-This pattern indicates that while professionals were more proactive in embracing AI, they also remained attentive to its competitive pressures.
+Conversely, across the negatively scored dimensions (Figure~\ref{fig:attitudes_negative}), professionals generally reported lower levels of concern than hobbyists, suggesting a comparatively lower perception of threat or disruption.
+For instance, by 2025, the mean score for Q9 (concern about reduced market demand) was approximately 2.5 among professionals, compared to nearly 4 among hobbyists.

-Professional status thus played a pivotal role in shaping attitudes.
-Professionals emerged as the earliest adopters and the first to recognize risks, whereas hobbyists were more hesitant and more concerned about displacement.
-These contrasting trajectories demonstrate how expertise and labor context mediate pathways of technology adoption.
+These descriptive contrasts suggest that professional painters may have been more adaptive and confident in engaging with generative AI, whereas hobbyists tended to remain more cautious, expressing greater uncertainty and concern about potential impacts.
+At the same time, given the small and uneven group sizes, these differences should be interpreted as indicative patterns rather than definitive group effects.
+While the numerical trends highlight professional status as an important contextual factor, they do not, on their own, explain the underlying mechanisms.
+The qualitative analysis (Section~5) further examines how factors such as economic dependence, workflow integration, and community influence contributed to these divergent trajectories.